codurance/site/_posts/2018-09-03-rest-review.md

 One thing that I completely forgot is that he worked on quite a few projects like Http/1.0, Http/1.1, Apache, ... and that Http itself is based on REST (mostly, as he does talk about the definitely not RESTful cookies and the need to support non RESTful existing extensions).

-### Rest In Practice
+### REST In Practice

 I think this was a fantastic book with a really good introduction to REST APIs.
-When it came the time for me to work on my first Web API, I read this book as it had all glowy recomendations.
+When it came the time for me to work on my first Web API, I read this book as it had all glowing recomendations.
 After reading it a second time a few years later, I can say that is still fresh and on point.

 ## Web API != REST API

 Having an API that uses http doesn't mean that you have a REST API.
 I think this is an important distinction, as a lot of programmers I have seen do mix them.
 A Web API is an API that can be accessed through the network.
 A REST API is an API that follows the REST architectural style.

-## Architectural Style
+## Architectural style
 REST is not an specific architecture.
 You can have any number of architectures that can be called REST.
-But if your architecture, and your API doesn't obey the constraints and elements below it cannot be called a REST architecure/API.
+But if your architecture and your API don't obey the constraints and elements below it cannot be called a REST architecure/API.
 They are defined on title 5 of Fielding's dissertation.
 I will enumerate them here, but you can go back to the source for the full description.

 ### Constraints of REST
-The six constrains indicated by Fielding are
+The six constrains indicated by Fielding are:

 1. Client-Server
 2. Stateless